francescodelprato/francescodelprato.github.io/research/index.md

 <details>
   <summary> Short abstract </summary>

-  In local labor markets, a pattern often emerges where workers, during the early stages of their careers, transition from lower-paying firms that provide comprehensive training, to higher-paying specialized firms that predominantly employ already-trained workers.
+  In local labor markets, a pattern often emerges where workers transition during the early stages of their careers from lower-paying firms that provide comprehensive training to higher-paying specialized firms that predominantly employ already-trained workers.
 We refer to this mechanism as the "Human Capital Value Chain" (HCVC).
 We study and document its impact on the trajectory of workers' wages and local agglomeration externalities, thereby highlighting its role in the broader labor market dynamics.
 </details>

 <br />